Hunting Badger

-Hunting Badger is the fourteenth crime fiction novel in the Joe Leaphorn / Jim Chee Navajo Tribal Police series by Tony Hillerman, first published in 1999.
+Hunting Badger is a crime novel by American writer Tony Hillerman, the fourteenth in the Joe Leaphorn/Jim Chee Navajo Tribal Police series, first published in 1999.

 Armed robbers at a Ute Indian gambling casino shoot two security guards, one fatally.
 Sgt.
 Chee gets involved in the hunt for the robbers, while retired Lt.
 Leaphorn gets drawn in by one who will not go to the FBI or local police.
 Chee and Leaphorn work together again.